MicrosoftDocs/entra-docs/docs/id-governance/scenarios/deploy-sap-netweaver.md

  12. On the Endpoint Function Group screen, select the required Function Group name, and press Continue.
 The function group chosen in the example is already defined and encapsulates the BAPIs related to users.
   :::image type="content" source="media/deploy-sap-netweaver/sap-18.png" alt-text="Screenshot of endpoint function group." lightbox="media/deploy-sap-netweaver/sap-18.png":::

- 13. On the Function Group screen, select all the required BAPIs and add the BAPIs that are not included in the function group.
+ 13. On the Function Group screen, select all the required BAPIs and add the BAPIs that aren't included in the function group.
 Click Continue.
 In this example, all BAPIs from SU\_USER function groups are selected.
 Consult your SAP administrator regarding the BAPIs to be used in your project.
  :::image type="content" source="media/deploy-sap-netweaver/sap-19.png" alt-text="Screenshot of function group." lightbox="media/deploy-sap-netweaver/sap-19.png":::
  To implement basic user management scenarios, you may want to limit a list of BAPIs published to: